'WannaCry Makes an Easy Case For Linux'

 Linux has been around enough and is used widely in high-value enterprise servers that it most certainly is attacked by malware, hackers, etc on a regular basis.
 Much is known about the security of Linux, and multiple vendors work to improve the security of the Linux Operating System and key applications.

 Microsoft, Adobe and others have not been doing that great of a job securing Windows and its key applications.
-And much of the industry that touts that they enhance security on Windows are also trying to sel
+And much of the industry that touts that they enhance security on Windows are also trying to sell you virus scanners that significantly impact system performance.

 Re: (Score:2)